xydxydxyd1/FSW_Training/Manuals/Intro.md

 # What is `branch_main()`
 Normally C programs have a `main()` function where all the code goes.
 But putting all the test code in the main function runs into an issue:
 - Git doesn't like when 2 people change the exact same function.
-It won't merge them So if `main()` was edited by 2 seperate people in seperate branches with their test code, it would never merge.
+It won't merge them So if `main()` was edited by 2 separate people in separate branches with their test code, it would never merge.
 While there are many ways to work around this, our initial approach was:
 ```
 1. main() will call branch_main().
 This function won't be defined initially.
 2. Whenever a new branch is created, the branch_main() there will be used for all sorts of testing